 We were appointed by the Directors on 3 April 2020 to audit the financial statements for the year ended 31 December 2019 and subsequent financial periods.
-Our total uninterrupted period of engagement is two years, covering periods ended 31 December 2019 to 31 December 2020.
+Our total uninterrupted period of engagement is three years, covering the periods ended 31 December 2019 to 31 December 2021.